Grand juries in the United States: Grand Jury Clause

-Misdemeanors are not presented to a grand jury, and are instead charged by prosecutor's "information."
-In the United States armed forces, an Article 32 hearing is used for a similar purpose.

 The grand jury right may be waived, including by plea agreement.
 A valid waiver must be made in open court and after the defendant has been advised of the nature of the charge and of the defendant's rights.

-Federal Rule of Criminal Procedure 6
+Federal Rules of Criminal Procedure

 Rule 6 of the Federal Rules of Criminal Procedure governs grand juries.
 It requires grand juries to be composed of 16 to 23 members and that 12 members must concur in an indictment.
 A grand jury is instructed to return an indictment if the probable cause standard has been met.
 The grand jury's decision is either a "true bill" (formerly billa vera, resulting in an indictment), or "no true bill".

-Selection

-Under federal law, a grand jury must be randomly selected from a "fair cross section of the community" in the location where the grand jury will convene.

-The names of potential jurors are drawn at random from lists of voters.
-The people whose names were chosen, unless exempt or excused, must appear before the court.
-The judge will then direct the selection of the 23 "qualified" people who will become the final jury.